testery/example-cucumberjs-wdio/README.md

      5. Are screenshot names outputted to test output?: `Yes`

 ### Setup Envrionment in Testery Web App
-1. Select "Environments" from the top navigation menu
+1. Select "Environments" from the navigation menu
 1. Fill out the environment information and save
    * Here are the values when using the `example-cucumberjs-wdio` repo:
      1. Name: `Heroku`